We recently had a tortoise injury ourselves, which took us on an educational journey into the reptilian body.

 Affiliated Veterinary Specialists – Orlando

 Mobile Veterinarian Services.
-These dorctors come to you if you need it and can afford it.
-And if that is not a possibility as it is with us most of the time, you just have to make a short drive to where they are.
+These doctors come to you if you need it and can afford it.
+If it’s not feasible, which often happens with us, drive a short distance to their location.

 For these two doctors that we have grown to trust the most, this means various offices.
 Most of the time it is a main office located in the Four Corners area of Clermont.
-However, if another hospital needs them, they are… well mobile.
+Still, if another hospital needs them, they are… well, mobile.

-We will share more about how to find them to anyone who wants to know.
-Just contact us through messenger and we will share where they are and how to contact them.
+We will share more about how to find them with anyone who wants to know.
+Just contact us through messenger, and we will share where they are and how to contact them.

-Until then, we are so blessed that they consider themselves the facilities’ primary veterinarians.
+Until then, we are so blessed that they consider themselves the facility’s primary veterinarians.
 On-call whenever we need them.

 Check out Tank during his treatment….